 The premise of her work and TLC is that listening is a creative force.
 It is at the heart of transforming relationships.
 Listening requires practice and teaching.
 But it goes beyond the mechanics and modalities.
 Listening is a form of “beingness” for Kay, an attuning with the present moment that arrives when space is prepared for it.
 This “listening presence” significantly differs from effective and performative types of listening – responsible, inter-cultural, productive, interdisciplinary types.
 Spiritual listening emerges from an inward-facing stillness and attentiveness that creates space from which we can listen across our differences.
 Listening is a choice.
 When one chooses to listen deeply, it sets in motion a recognition of the life force of another, and we find ourselves able to understand even those opining differently.

-Born into a community-oriented family of European immigrants, Kay’s hands-on exposure to paying attention to and heeding the calls of the world outside of her began from within her family.
-As a child she witnessed her father in community leadership roles in fraternal organizations, and later serving on the city council.
+Born into a community-oriented family of Scandinavian immigrants, Kay’s hands-on exposure to paying attention to and heeding the calls of the world outside of her began from within her family.
+As a child she witnessed her father in community leadership roles in fraternal organizations, and later serving on the city council in Jamestown, New York.
 He also hosted a weekly radio program in Swedish, serving the local immigrant population.
 The founding elements of her work and way of life lay also in her deep spiritual grounding.
 “Ever since I was a little girl I have had this sense of knowing.
 I felt connected to something I couldn’t describe.”

 The essence of her origin – a predisposition to serving and leading community – kept reappearing in myriad forms throughout her adult life.
 Her own journey has been a testament to her listening to the opportunities that showed up in her non-linear path.
 It took her from the role of a registered nurse, to running her own financial consultancy for seventeen years, to being a regional leader for La League Leche.